-The Sfaira Foundation funding model runs in one and five-year cycles that correspond with our donor replenishment cycles.
+The Sfaira Foundation funding models runs in one and five-year cycles, meaning that we offer one and five year period grants.

 We organize the cycle into six parts, each with its own series of steps and processes, described below: